 Are you ready to learn how to cook organ meat recipes that give all the great benefits of nose to tail eating, help save money on your grocery bill, and actually taste delicious?

 I am thrilled to see interest in organ meat recipes continue to rise.
-After blogging about the benefits and ways to eat them for so many years, it’s very exciting to meet more and more people interested in this way of eating.
+After blogging about the health benefits of organ meats and the impressive nutritional benefits of liver for so many years, it’s very exciting to meet more and more people interested in this way of eating.

 It’s not for everyone, but chances are if you are here reading this post you are ready to try it out for yourself.